 How to Get More Heat from Gas Fireplace?

-You can upgrade your gas fireplace with a few simple strategies and extend the range of your heat.
+You can upgrade your gas fireplace with a few simple strategies that will help you get more heat from the gas fireplace.
 Here are some tips that can give your gas fireplace a huge power upgrade:

 - Chimney damper – Think of this as a ‘lid’ for your chimney.
 A chimney damper will help to keep heat from leaking out of your chimney vents so that it will stay inside – where you need it.